-There are many varieties of mustard and although it really comes down to how spicy you like your mustard, there are certain variety of mustard that can enhance a dish slightly better than the other.
+There are many varieties of mustard and although it really comes down to how spicy you like your mustard, there is a certain variety of mustard that can enhance a dish slightly better than the other.

-Mustard is created from grind Mustard seeds, vinegar and salt.
-Spices, herbs , sugar, champagne or wine are added to enhance the flavors further.
-How spicy a mustard is depends on the type of seed combination used.
+Mustard is created from grind Mustard seeds, vinegar, and salt.
+Spices, herbs, sugar, champagne or wine are added to enhance the flavors further.
+How spicy mustard depends on the type of seed combination used.
 Brown mustard seeds are spicier than yellow ones.
-This means that the more brown a mustard looks it will taste spicier.
+This means that the browner a mustard looks it will taste spicier.

-This mustard is very suitable for making mustard sauce, to add to mayonnaise and mustard butter.
+This mustard is very suitable for making a mustard sauce, to add to mayonnaise and mustard butter.